RobJJones/InterestCalculator/README.md

 ## Summary

-This is a simple interest rate calculator that determines the interest rceived on a given value.
+This is an interest rate calculator that determines the interest rceived on a given value.

 The rates of interest are: